 - Optional 1-minute video introducing yourself.

 September 27, 2018 at 12:00 noon

-All candidates need to upload and submit required documents (with any revisions) to the online Schwarzman application site, including official transcripts from all colleges (including community colleges where you may have only taken 1 course and study abroad transcripts, unless both the grades and credits of all courses appear on your Illinois transcripts).
+All candidates need to upload and submit required documents (with any revisions) to the online Schwarzman application site, including official transcripts from all colleges.
 You will also be asked to register your letter of recommendation writers on your online application.
 The letters of recommendation should be specifically tailored toward your application as a Schwarzman Scholar and must be received online by this date as well.
 The National and International Scholarships Program would appreciate a copy of all materials (including letters) prior to submission.

 The Final Stages for non-Chinese applicants

 Short-listed candidates will be called for a regional interview in mid-October.
 The final selections will be announced shortly after the interviews.
 The National and International Scholarships Program will coordinate mock interviews for those students called to an interview.